COSIMA/oasis3-mct/README.md

 - Exchange of data on only a subdomain of the global grid;
 - The specification of how time statistics are written out (variable TIMER_Debug) in the configuration file “namcouple”;

+Bug fixes :
+- Come back to id_var_nodim as IN in mod_oasis_var.F90 to compile again with NEMO_4.0 and NEMO trunk
+- Fix the treatment of the periodicity of the grids
+- GAUSWGT remapping: exact calculation of average distance

 Please keep us informed of your progress with OASIS3-MCT and do not forget to cite the following latest reference in your paper describing your cou pled model results:
 A. Craig, S. Valcke, L. Coquart, 2017: Development and performance of a new version of the OASIS coupler, OASIS3-MCT_3.0, Geosci.
 Model Dev., 10, 3